Share feedback

 Configuration

 Kiro requires minimal configuration.
-The agent runs with trust-all-tools mode by default, which allows it to execute commands without repeated approval prompts.
+The agent runs with trust-all-tools mode by default, which lets it execute commands without repeated approval prompts.

 Pass options at runtime